dmars17/dmars17/README.md

 - 👋 Hi, I’m @dmars17
 - 👀 I’m interested in ...
 Software Development
 - 🌱 I’m currently learning ...
-C++ and Ruby
+C++ and Python
 - 💞️ I’m looking to collaborate on ... things
 - 📫 How to reach me ...
 Dmarsden17@gmail.com